Tuesday, September 10, 2013

 America: Living to fight as it appears or Fighting to Live as we are told?

 I was listening again to the number of Americans killed in past wars including the civil war where some 562 thousand lost their lives as you know, fighting amongst ourselves.
-At first I was focused on the wasted lives in Iraq and was wondering how many there would be when all is said and done as well as feeling there is no foreseeable end and we still have to wonder, then I went to this list and I wanted to compare how many lives were lost in wars in contrast to how many we lost fighting amongst ourselves.
+At first I was focused on the wasted lives in Iraq and was wondering how many there would be when all is said and done as well as feeling there is no foreseeable end. then I went to this list and I wanted to compare how many lives were lost in wars in contrast to how many we lost fighting amongst ourselves.

 Then I went back to Google and I found this compelling story by Jon Stanton showing that America has been at war openly or clandestinely essentially since we were founded.
 I merely want you to see what is out there and think about the whole story.
 Having read what he wrote I thought there was something at least worth reading, thinking about, and putting in perspective.

 I never read him so I researched him and found him to be a Virginia based writer that writes from a left wing perspective and I am afraid I agree with much of what he says.
 In fact I have written much of it myself in the past.
 I am not a warmonger I am a peace lover so I thought I would give you the link to Jon Stanton's book 227 years of warfare written in 2003 and you could tell me what you think.
 227 years of warfare

 10 years later and you can make that 237 years with no end in sight.
 Now Syria and Iran.
 Hezbollah?
 WTF?